Are you looking to make a website for your small business so you can find new customers on the Internet?

 By default, WordPress comes with a basic template that you can use.
 If you don’t like the default theme, then there are thousands of free and paid WordPress themes that you can choose from.

 We recommend looking for a simple web design that looks great and has all the right elements.

 Normally, a business website has a navigation menu on top.
 The homepage usually has a welcome message with a call to action button, which is followed by other content.

-Once you have chosen a theme, you can go ahead and install it.
+Once you have chosen a theme, you can install it.
 For detailed instructions, see our beginner’s guide on how to install a WordPress theme.

 Each WordPress theme comes with different customization settings to change its appearance.
 Many of these options are located under the Appearance » Editor page in the WordPress admin area.

 Once you are satisfied with the design, don’t forget to click the Publish button on top to save your changes.

-If you’re unable to find the theme that fits your need, then you can use one of the popular drag & drop page builders for WordPress to create a custom design for your needs.
+If you cannot find the theme that fits your needs, then you can use one of the popular drag-and-drop page builders for WordPress to create a custom design for your needs.

 Step 7.
 Using WordPress Plugins to Add More Features

 More than 60,000 free plugins are available in the WordPress plugin directory alone.
 This means that no matter what feature you want to add, there is a good chance you will be able to find a plugin for that.

 Below are the plugins that we install on every website: